Rasmus-Dahlkvist/hard-rock-climbing2/README.md

 - The main navigation menu is located just beneath the logo.
 - On big screens the navigation menu stretches in a horisontal line and covers the screen width.
 - On small screens the navigation menu turns into a dropdown menu with a centered "hamburger icon"
-- On desktops and laptops the navigation menu text changes color when hovering over them.
+- On desktops and laptops the navigation menu text and header text changes color when hovering over them.
 - I also decided to have a large backround image right beneath the navigation menu to set the mood.
 - I have used the full image for large screens and a cropped version for small screens.

 ![navigation bar screenshot](/assets/readme-images/header-section.png)

 ### Welcome section
-This section contains
+This section contains:
+- What the webbpage is for.
 - Our slogan.
 - Explains why you should try climbing.
 - And also a quote from Chuck Pratt.